alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/ibn-baz/2020-11-10-allah-speech-to-musa.md

 ---

 ### Question:

-How many times did Allah speak to Musa (Moses, peace be upon him)?
-Did He speak to him at the same place where He first spoke to him, if this happened more than once?
+How many times did Allah speak to Moses?
+And did He speak to him in the same location where He spoke to him the first time, if He spoke to him on other occasions?

 ### Answer:

-Allah knows best, Allah (Exalted be He) says: "**and to Musa (Moses) Allah spoke directly.**" [Al-Nisa: 164] As for the number of times; Allah (Exalted be He) knows that best, as I do not know about the number of times.
+Allah knows best, Allah (Exalted be He) says: "**and to Musa (Moses) Allah spoke directly.**" [Al-Nisa: 164] As for the number of times [He spoke to him], Allah (Exalted be He) knows that best; I have no knowledge of a specific number in this regard..